 When you adopt an animal, you’re improving its quality of life.
 But it’s not just your new friend who’ll benefit.
 Having a pet has many advantages for you too:

-- Encourages fitness.
+Encourages fitness.
 Pets – especially dogs – need regular exercise.
-They’re the extra motivation you need to be active every day.
-According to a recent survey, 36% of pet owners said having a pet has helped them lose weight.
+They’re the extra motivation you need to be active every day and help lose weight.

 More benefits of adopting a rescue animal: